 - The 1.24-acre subject property is located approximately 750 feet southeast of 4th Avenue SE and North US Highway 41 Intersection. - The site is located within the Rural Area and is located within the limits of the Lutz Community Plan. - The subject property is located within the Residential-6 (RES-6) Future Land Use category, which can be considered for a maximum density of up to 6 dwelling units per gross acre and a maximum intensity of 0.25 Floor Area Ratio (FAR).
 The RES-6 Future Land Use category is intended for areas that are suitable for low density residential development.
 Typical uses include, but are not limited to residential, suburban scale neighborhood commercial, office uses, multi-purpose projects and mixed-use development.
-The specific intent of RES-6 is to designate areas that are suitable for low density residential. - The subject site abuts North US Highway 41 directly to the west.
+The specific intent of RES-6 is to designate areas that are suitable for low density residential development. - The subject site abuts North US Highway 41 directly to the west.
 Directly to the north, east and south the site is surrounded by the Residential-6 (RES-6) Future Land Use category.
 Farther north and northeast of the site is the Public Quasi-Public (P/QP) Future Land Use category.
 Farther south from the site and west of North US Highway 41 is the Residential-2 (RES-2) Future Land Use category, as well as the Neighborhood Mixed Use-4 (NMU-4), the Residential-4 (RES-4) and the Residential-1 (RES-1) Future Land Use categories. - The area is mostly developed with single-family residential homes, two-family residential homes as well as light industrial, public/quasi-public, educational, light commercial and institutional uses.
 The property abuts single-family residential to the south, northeast, and northwest across North US Highway 41.
 Directly north there are vacant uses, further north are public quasi-public institutions uses.
-Northeast of the site are single-family residential uses and a school used for educational purposes. - Zoning in this area includes Residential-Single Family Conventional-6 (RSC-6) directly south, east, southeast, north, and northeast.
+Northeast of the site are single-family residential uses and a school used for educational purposes. - The site is currently zoned as Residential-Single Family Conventional-6 (RSC-6).
+RSC-6 extends directly south, east, southeast, north, and northeast.
 Further south and southeast and east there is Agricultural-Single Family Conventional-1 (ASC-1) Planned Development (PD) zoning is found directly west, southwest, and further south.
 Commercial-General (CG) zoning can be found directly northwest of the site.
-Further north there is also Business, Professional Office (BPO) zoning.
+Further north there is also Business, Professional Office (BPO) zoning. - The applicant requested a remand at the November 7, 2023 regularly scheduled Land Use Meeting to the March 25, 2024 Zoning Hearing Master to reduce the depth of the CG uses so that the rear of the site will not contain any active uses and for the Florida Department of Transportation to authorize access onto U.S. Highway 41.